cilynx/cilynx.github.io/_posts/2018-03-24-openwrt_on_late_serial_number_tp-link_archer_c7_v2.md

 I work from home full time and as such require multiple Internet connections to ensure high-availability in spite of consumer-grade uplinks.
 Most of the time, when my primary connection craps out, I switch wifi networks over to the router on the secondary connection and continue on with my life.
 Ideally, I'd like to use a single router or maybe even a mesh so my work terminal doesn't even notice when one or the other connection drops as long as at least one is working.
 Being somewhat familiar with OpenWRT's abilities from [other projects](/openwrt/), I figure setting up multi-wan routing on OpenWRT is the way to go.
 Reading through the [mwan3 docs](https://wiki.openwrt.org/doc/howto/mwan3) it appears that the [ar71xx target](https://openwrt.org/docs/targets/ar71xx) is the way to go.

-Poking around Amazon, I settled on the TP-LINK Archer C7.
+Poking around Amazon, I settled on the [TP-LINK Archer C7](https://amzn.to/2xw5soQ).
 Reading through the Q&A, it looked like a crapshoot which version would show up, but I figured anything beyond V1 would work so I had a 75% chance of not having to return whatever I got.
 I was of course hoping for a V4, which TP-LINK ships with OpenWRT source, but a V2.0 showed up.
 Good enough.
 Now, to get OpenWRT running on the thing.

-If you don't care abouth the journey and just want the result, you can skip ahead to [the path that works](#the-path-that-works).
+If you don't care about the journey and just want the result, you can skip ahead to [the path that works](#the-path-that-works).

 ## Things that Didn't Work

 I figured I would start with OpenWRT's [table of hardware](https://openwrt.org/toh/views/toh_fwdownload?dataflt%5BModel*%7E%5D=Archer+C7).

 [![table of hardware](/assets/Screenshot from 2018-03-24 09-37-34.png)](https://openwrt.org/toh/views/toh_fwdownload?dataflt%5BModel*%7E%5D=Archer+C7)